STATE ESTIMATION AND FILTERING

 The exam is organized in two steps:

-a) a homework concerning the solution of a state estimation problem arising in a specific application domain;
+a) a project work concerning the solution of a state estimation problem arising in a specific application domain;

-b) an oral exam involving the discussion of the homework and questions about all the topics treated during the course (yes, we mean all!).
+b) an oral exam involving the discussion of the project work and questions about all the topics treated during the course (yes, we mean all!).

-A homework report explaining the adopted methodologies and the obtained results in a well-documented and concise fashion is required.
+A project report explaining the adopted methodologies and the obtained results in a well-documented and concise fashion is required.
 Such report must be written in LaTeX (a LaTeX tutorial is available here).

-A LaTeX template for the homework report is provided here.
+A LaTeX template for the project report is provided here.

 Additional information will be provided during the course.